 Yes.
 You can sell your home in foreclosure to a cash home buyer, but you’ll receive a lesser cash offer compared to selling it through a real estate agent.
 In exchange for an offer below market value, you will be able to sell fast (as short as 7 days) and sell as-is meaning no repairs.

 When facing foreclosure, an offer from a buyer that covers the mortgage and provides you with some cash, is a great deal.

-Key Takeaways: Can You Sell a House in Foreclosure in Maine?
+Key Takeaways: Can You Sell a House in Foreclosure Maine?

-There is no rule that prevents you from selling your house in foreclosure in Maine; however, the process is more complex compared to selling a typical property since there is a short deadline.
+There is no rule that prevents you from selling your house in foreclosure; however, the process is more complex compared to selling a typical Maine property since there is a short deadline.

 That said, once you receive a Notice of Default, you must take action immediately (that is, if you know you cannot pay the bank what you owe due to potential bankruptcy).